Farewell to my lover

 The clay I got is full of worms.
 They wiggle on my skin when I wedge their disturbed habitat.
 I dry the clay in a pan over heat.
 It smells terrible.
 It becomes grey like concrete powder.
 Grinded and sieved.
 Mixed to make ink, compressed to make forms.
 Overnight, the worms have carved intricate paths over the sculpted clay.
 It is full of life, it is resilient.
 Did the worms escape through the cracks of the drying clay?

-– text by Marie Ilse Bourlanges, contribution for Parking Lot #4, October 2018
+– text by Marie Ilse Bourlanges, published in Parking Lot #4, October 2018